Diploma of Nursing

 Language, Literacy and Numeracy (LLN) Test

-You may be able to shorten the length of your chosen course by factoring in skills acquired through work, life experiences or qualifications obtained through prior formal studies or training.
+You may be able to shorten the length of your chosen course by providing evidence of prior qualifications obtained through prior formal studies or training.
 Australian Qualifications Framework qualifications and statements of attainment issued by another registered training organisation will be recognised by Acknowledge Education.

 Please see our Recognition of Prior Learning and Credit Transfer Policy for more information.